BushLauncher/Launcher/README.md

 BushLauncher is a flexible Minecraft Launcher designed to simplify installation of the Minecraft game and its prerequisites, but also of mods, texture packs, etc.
 #
-BushLauncher use configuration system, you can create as many as you like and put whatever you like in : version, resourcepacks, mods, shaderpack...
+BushLauncher uses a configuration system, you can create as many as you like and put whatever you like in : version, resourcepacks, mods, shaderpack…
 [^0]
 - [ ] :tired_face: Tired of always having to install stuff ?

     BushLauncher takes care of all,
   - [x] Java installation,
-  - [x] Minecraft installation,
+  - [x] Minecraft's installation,
-  - [ ] Mods update...
+  - [ ] Mods update…

 - [ ] :link: Want to play with your friends ?